 We then pass the cables through to the window inside…

-… and plug it into the inverter indoors.
 Close the window on the (thick) wires and you’re good to go.
 We shall be offering a window transmission system soon, too.
+That’s it!
+Plug in whatever you want to power (up to 500W) – and you’re done!

 These are some of the places we’ve seen the sunboxlabs testing kits in action.